-- E. Soft-Cost Contingency.
-Soft-cost contingencies are restricted to the lesser of \$20,000 or 6% of the subtotals of the interim costs, financing fees and expenses, and soft costs minus the soft-cost contingency. - F. Operating Reserve.
+E. Soft-Cost Contingency.
+Soft-cost contingencies are restricted to the lesser of \$20,000 or 6% of the subtotals of the interim costs, financing fees and expenses, and soft costs minus the soft-cost contingency.

+- F. Operating Reserve.
 The operating reserve will be at least 6 months of debt service, operating expenses, and real estate taxes.
 The operating reserve shall be fully funded within 6 months from the date IFA sent the IRS Form 8609 to the Ownership Entity.
 The operating reserves may be funded with an irrevocable letter of credit.
 If a letter of credit is used, the proceeds shall not be included in the Project costs.
 The fees associated with obtaining the letter of credit may be included in Project costs.
-Operating reserves are required to stay with the Project at the time of investor exit or sale of the property.

-- G. Appraisals.
-An appraisal by an active Member Appraisal Institute (MAI)-certified appraiser who is not a related party at the Applicant's expense is required for the following reasons unless waived by IFA: - 1.
+Operating reserves are required to stay with the Project at the time of investor exit or sale of the property. - G. Appraisals.
+An appraisal by an active Member Appraisal Institute (MAI)-certified appraiser who is not a related party at the Applicant's expense is required for the following reasons unless otherwise determined by IFA's Tax Credit Director. - 1.
 For land or buildings that are acquired from a party with an Identity of Interest. - 2.
 For Acquisition/Rehab Projects requesting acquisition credits. - 3.
-During the Application review, if IFA may determine that cause exists to question the fair market value of the land and/or buildings being acquired and require an appraisal. - H. Projects Costs Not Allowed In Eligible Basis.
-The following project costs are not allowed in Eligible Basis: - 1.
+During the Application review, if IFA may determine that cause exists to question the fair market value of the land and/or buildings being acquired and require an appraisal.

+An appraisal is not required when land and buildings are acquired for \$1.00, with an Identity of Interest.

+- A. Projects Costs Not Allowed In Eligible Basis.
+The following Project costs are not allowed in Eligible Basis: - 1.
 Existing Reserve Accounts.
 Cash from Project reserve accounts transferred to the Ownership Entity with the acquisition of a Project. - 2.
 Construction and Permanent Lender Fees.
 Construction fees if the construction and permanent lender are the same. - 3.
 Paved Roads.
 The cost of construction of a de minimis paved road on public property may be included in the Project costs, as determined by IFA.
 The cost of construction of an extensive paved road on public property shall not be included in the Project costs. - 4.
 Off-Site Utilities.
 Costs that are not normal connections or extensions to existing utilities shall not be included in the Project costs. - 5.
 Tenant Paid Amenities.
 Garages, storage units, or other amenities where the Ownership Entity is charging tenants for use, except when part of normal rent for all of Units. - 6.
-Predevelopment Loan Costs.
+Ineligible Predevelopment Loan Costs.
 Financing costs on land acquisition or other costs not allowable in Eligible Basis.